 A huge number of studies have shown that running helps to prevent heart attacks, so I couldn’t believe the news that running guru Jim Fixx had died of a heart attack at age 52 after his daily run in Hardwick, Vermont.
 He was the guy who made running popular, healthful, and desirable.
 He sold more than a million copies of his book The Complete Book of Running, published in 1977.
 He was a close friend and had been a guest on my radio show.
 At the time of his death, the whole country believed that running was healthful because Jim Fixx had transformed himself from an obese smoker into a svelte runner who appeared to be at the peak of health.
 On his many television shows and other public appearances, he would bring out his old pants with a waistband of more than 50 inches that could easily fit three men, and hold them up against his slim, muscular body.

 Jim Fixx was Probably a Diabetic

-At that time I did not know, Jim Fixx did not know, and Jim Fixx’s doctors did not know that Jim Fixx was probably an out-of-control diabetic.
+At that time I did not know, Jim Fixx did not know, and Jim Fixx’s doctors most likely did not know that Jim Fixx was probably an out-of-control diabetic.
 If you take a look at the American Express commercial shot in 1979, five years before his death, you will see that he has a large belly and small buttocks.
 Almost everyone who has these features is diabetic because they store most of their fat in their liver and a liver full of fat is a common cause of diabetes.
-A high rise in blood sugar after meals causes high insulin levels that punch holes in your arteries to cause plaques to form in arteries (Clin Chem, 2018;64:192–200), and heart attacks are caused by plaques breaking off from arteries.
+A high rise in blood sugar after meals causes high insulin levels and inflammation that punch holes in your arteries to cause plaques to form in arteries (Clin Chem, 2018;64:192–200), and heart attacks are caused by plaques breaking off from arteries.
 When blood sugar rises after meals, your pancreas releases insulin that lowers blood sugar by driving sugar from the bloodstream into the liver.
 However if the liver is full of fat, the liver does not accept sugar and blood sugar levels rise even higher to damage arteries, form plaques and then to break off the plaques to cause heart attacks.
 Almost 50 percent of North American adults are diabetic or pre-diabetic and more than 30 percent do not know that because their fasting blood sugars are normal.
-If your fasting blood sugar is normal (<100), and your blood sugar is greater than 140 one hour after you eat a meal, you are diabetic and are at increased risk for a heart attack (Diabetes Care, October 2017).
+If your fasting blood sugar is normal (<100), and your blood sugar is greater than 145 one hour after you eat a meal, you are diabetic and are at increased risk for a heart attack (Diabetes Care, October 2017).
 That does not mean that you have to take drugs, but it does mean that you need a major change in your lifestyle.

 Exercise Does Not Prevent Plaques

 Exercise does not prevent plaques from forming, but it can stabilize plaques so that they are far less likely to break off to cause a heart attack (Circulation, April 27, 2017;136:138-148; May 2, 2017;136:126-137).
 A faulty pro-inflammatory diet is the major cause of plaque formation.
 Plaques start to form when blood levels of the bad LDL cholesterol exceed 50 mg/dl (J of the Am Coll of Cardiol, Dec 19, 2017;70:2979-2991) and almost all North Americans have blood levels higher than that.
 You can tell if you have stable plaques that are not likely to break off to cause a heart attack by getting a CT scan of your arteries (American Journal of Roentgenology, March 2015;204(3):W249-W260).
 If you have unstable plaques, you are at high risk for a heart attack.
 Your doctor is likely to prescribe an exercise program and you should restrict red meat and fried foods, avoid sugared drinks and sugar-added foods except during exercise, and eat plenty of fruits and vegetables.
 You should avoid being overweight, keep your blood levels of hydroxy-vitamin D above 20 ng/ml, and avoid smoking, second hand smoke and excess alcohol.

 How Risky is Running a Marathon?